Friday, July 17, 2009

 Let's talk about # 3

-"pwede naman gawan ng paraan!".
+The supposed truffle mixture did not cooperate that Sunday afternoon simply because there's lack of time and I have put too much cream in it.
+I was thinking, "pwede naman gawan ng paraan!".
 I was quite wrong.
 Bigo.
 The mixture did not turn firm at all.
 It was rather sticky.
 The mixture was back and forth in the freezer and chiller but to no avail.
 It just did not work.
 So come Wednesday I finally decided make use of it as chocolate cake frosting and to have more space back in the fridge.

 Here's the recipe I used for the cake, courtesy of the back of the package of Gold Medal All Puporse Flour.
 Just click photo to enlarge: